Dan Jack Combs: Legal issues and marijuana advocacy

-In December 1996, Combs was again arrested for an unlawful transaction with minor after allowing his then-14-year-old son, Dan Jack Combs, Jr., to smoke marijuana in the family's home.
+In December 1996, Combs was again arrested for an unlawful transaction with a minor after allowing his then-14-year-old son, Dan Jack Combs Jr., to smoke marijuana in the family's home.
 Police noticed the drug's odor when coming to the home to serve an arrest warrant against Combs' older son on a drunk driving charge.
 District Judge James Allen confined Combs' younger son to the Floyd County Juvenile Detention Center on grounds that he was a danger to himself and others.
 The elder Combs had his son placed on suicide watch and maintained that the incidents, including Allen's decision to detain his son, were part of a political vendetta against him and his family.

 Combs' arrest resulted in the 1995 charges against him being reinstituted.
 A Floyd County judge entered a plea of "innocent" on Combs' behalf after he failed to appear at his arraignment, which his attorney said was due to his memory disorder.
 A 1997 Associated Press story described Combs as a recovering alcoholic.
 All charges against Combs were dismissed in August 1997 because his memory disorder made it impossible to prove his intent to break the law.
 Drug possession charges against Combs' son were also dropped.

-In January 1997, Combs was arrested for writing a $500 cold check to a coal company, allegedly as reimbursement for damage caused by his son Dan Jack, Jr. The charge was dropped in February 1997 on the condition that Combs forfeit the $500 he posted as bond.
+In January 1997, Combs was arrested for writing a $500 cold check to a coal company, allegedly as reimbursement for damage caused by his son Dan Jack Jr. The charge was dropped in February 1997 on the condition that Combs forfeit the $500 he posted as bond.